Governance Process

 • What is the reason for this?

-• Why is it good for the veBAL ecosystem or the Balancer Protocol?
+• Why is it good for Balancer?

 • Is there any relevant information that the common reader might not know?